Dopezapha/web3-codes/Blacklist/README.md

 ### STX-Blacklist-Manager Smart Contract

-### ABOUT
+## ABOUT
 The STX-Blacklist-Manager is a Clarity smart contract designed for the Stacks blockchain.
-It provides a mechanism to manage a blacklist for STX token transfers.
-This contract allows for controlled transfers of STX tokens while respecting a blacklist of addresses.
+It provides a mechanism to manage a restricted list for STX token transfers.
+This contract allows for controlled transfers of STX tokens while respecting a list of restricted addresses.

 ## Features

-1. Blacklist management (add/remove addresses)
-2. Blacklist-aware STX transfers
+Restricted address management (restrict/unrestrict addresses) Restriction-aware STX transfers
-3. Controlled transfers by contract owner
+Controlled transfers by admin
-4. Contract ownership management
+Admin management
-5. Balance checking
+STX balance checking

 ### Contract Functions
-## Blacklist Management
+## Restricted Address Management

-add-to-blacklist (address principal) -> (response bool uint)
+restrict-address (target principal) -> (response bool uint)

-Adds an address to the blacklist.
+Adds an address to the restricted list.
-Only callable by the contract owner.
+Only callable by the admin.

-remove-from-blacklist (address principal) -> (response bool uint)
+unrestrict-address (target principal) -> (response bool uint)

-Removes an address from the blacklist.
+Removes an address from the restricted list.
-Only callable by the contract owner.
+Only callable by the admin.

-is-blacklisted (address principal) -> bool
+is-restricted (target principal) -> bool

-Checks if an address is blacklisted.
+Checks if an address is restricted.
 Read-only function, callable by anyone.

 ## STX Transfers

-transfer-stx (amount uint) (sender principal) (recipient principal) -> (response bool uint)
+send-stx (amount uint) (from principal) (to principal) -> (response bool uint)

-Transfers STX tokens from sender to recipient.
+Transfers STX from sender to recipient.
-Checks if neither sender nor recipient is blacklisted.
+Checks if neither sender nor recipient is restricted.
 Can only be called by the sender.
+Verifies that the amount is valid and the sender has sufficient balance.

-controlled-transfer (amount uint) (sender principal) (recipient principal) -> (response bool uint)
+admin-transfer (amount uint) (from principal) (to principal) -> (response bool uint)

-Allows the contract owner to transfer STX between any two non-blacklisted addresses.
+Allows the admin to transfer STX between any two non-restricted addresses.
-Only callable by the contract owner.
+Only callable by the admin.
+Verifies that the amount is valid and the sender has sufficient balance.

 ## Balance Checking

-get-stx-balance (address principal) -> uint
+check-stx-balance (target principal) -> uint

 Returns the STX balance of the given address.
 Read-only function, callable by anyone.